Manifold Gaussian Variational Bayes on the Precision Matrix: Experiments

-A visual inspection of the marginal densities as e.g. in Figures \ref{fig:vol_mcmc} and \ref{fig:figarch} reveals that in general both EMGVB and MGVB perform quite well compared to MCMC sampling and that the variational Gaussian assumption is quite feasible for all the volatility models.
-Note that the skew observed e.g. in Figure \ref{fig:vol_mcmc} for the $\omega$ parameters and the non-standard form of e.g. $\psi$ for the FIGARCH models is due to the parameter transformation: VI is applied on the unconstrained parameters ($\psi_\omega, \psi_\phi)$ and such variational Gaussians are back-transformed on the original constrained parameter space where the distributions are generally no longer Gaussian (Figure \ref{fig:figarch} opposed to Figure \ref{fig:figarch_trans}).
+A visual inspection of the marginal densities in Figures \ref{fig:garch},\ref{fig:gjr},\ref{fig:figarch}, reveals that, in general, both MGVBP and MGVB perform quite well compared to MCMC sampling and that the variational Gaussian assumption is feasible for all the volatility models.
+Note that the skews observed in the figures are due to the parameter transformation: VI is applied on the unconstrained parameters $(\psi_\omega, \psi_\phi)$ and such variational Gaussians are back-transformed on the original constrained parameter space where the distributions are generally no longer Gaussian.

 \FloatBarrier